Purdue vs. Xavier: Odds, spread, over/under - November 13

 - Odds to win the national championship: +1100

-- In terms of its odds to win the national championship (+1100), Purdue is second-best in the country.
-It is far below that, 67th, according to computer rankings.
+- Purdue is second-best in the country in terms of its odds to win the national championship (+1100), much higher than its computer rankings (75th).

-- Purdue has an 8.3% chance of winning the national championship, based on its moneyline odds.
+- Purdue's chances of winning the national championship, based on its odds, are 8.3%.

 Check out all the futures bets available at BetMGM!